hugolvhe/city-weather/README.md

 # Weather-app

-Search & diplay the weather by city
+Search & display the weather by city

 ## Usage